 There has been political interference with the Prime Minister’s statements to the Swedish Parliament during the trial (see Political Interference) and constant press attention has been given to the complainants’ lawyer (see Media climate in Sweden).

 The bilateral agreement between the United States and Sweden allows Julian Assange to be extradited to the US as soon as he arrives in Sweden (see section on US extradition).
 Under US custody, Julian Assange risks kidnapping, torture, and execution.

 Reactions in Sweden to the criticism of the Swedish Justice System

-Prime Minister Fredrik Reinfeldt stated in a parliamentary address that criticisms of the Swedish Justice system are unfounded, and Assange’s lawyers have tried to patronise Sweden (7 February 2011).
+Prime Minister Fredrik Reinfeldt stated in a parliamentary address that criticism of the Swedish Justice system is unfounded, and Assange’s lawyers have tried to patronise Sweden (7 February 2011).
 The original statements are available here.

-In an anonymous survey one out of three jurists agreed that Assange’s criticisms of the Swedish Justice system were well-founded (English here, and here).
+In an anonymous survey, one out of three jurists agreed that Assange’s criticism of the Swedish Justice system is well-founded (English here, and here).
 The comments by Swedish lawyers reveal a profound lack of trust in the legal system:

 "The Swedish judicial system is close to falling apart as far as sex crimes goes.
 Bizarre gender theories have had too much influence on practitioners of jurisprudence."

 "Considering the pressure on Assange by the world at large, it’s not unrealistic to suspect there are things going on behind the scenes that have influenced how the case is being handled."

 The Swedish lawyers Jens Lapidus and Johan Åkermark published "Assange’s criticism is right on several counts" in one of the main Swedish dailies, DN (05 May 2011):